NguyenSanh/2010sPop_react/README.md

-# Getting Started with Create React App
+# Front-End React Project #1: Revival of the Early 2010s Pop Scene

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).